select

 • R

-Generally, for standard threads, a simple thread callout in the notes or directly on the view is sufficient.
-For example, “M6 × 1.0 – 6H” for metric or “¼-20 UNC – 2B” for imperial.
-You usually don’t need a full section unless it’s critical for fit or assembly, as standard threads are universally understood.
+Generally, for standard threads, a simple thread notation in the notes or directly on the view is sufficient.
+For instance, “M6 × 1.0 – 6H” for metric or “¼-20 UNC – 2B” for imperial.
+Since standard threads are universally understood, you typically won’t need a full section unless it’s critical for fit or assembly.

-For non-standard or custom threads, I’d recommend a full detail view or section, showing major/minor diameters, pitch, and thread form.
-This ensures the machinist or supplier clearly understands what’s required.
-Sometimes you can reference a company standard or an ISO/ASME spec if it’s internal.
+For non-standard or custom threads, I recommend a detailed full view or a section that shows the major/minor diameters, the pitch, and the thread form.
+This ensures that the machine operator or supplier clearly understands what is required.
+Sometimes, you can do this by referring to company standards or an internal ISO/ASME specification.

 1